timothewt/Video2ASCII/README.md

 ## To Do

-- Optimize the program using pre-allocated buffers
+- Restructure class (split rendering from logic)
 - Save the ASCII video (GIF ?)
-- Play the video sound
+- Keyboard control (play/pause)

 ## License